 Whether you’re planning a day trip from Cairns, or you’re exploring the Tablelands, a trip to Mount Hypipamee Crater and Dinner Falls is a great bet.

-The trip makes a good half-day trip which includes a scenic swimming spot and a sight of the famous crater lake at the end of a short rainforest loop.
-In this quick guide, I’ll detail everything you need to know about visiting Dinner Falls Cairns and the Mount Hypipamee Crater, as well as what you might expect.
+The trip makes a good half-day trip that includes a scenic swimming spot and a sight of the famous crater lake at the end of a short rainforest loop.
+After visiting this awesome spot, I’ve written this quick guide detailing everything you need to know about visiting Dinner Falls Cairns and the Mount Hypipamee Crater, as well as what you might expect!

 Mount Hypipamee National Park